Monday, April 30, 2018

 4) Habits that die hard

 In a custody case, the past will return to haunt you.
 It is not okay to be dependent upon or casually accustomed to drugs and alcohol.
-Nothing speaks more toward losing a custody case than drug, sexual, and/or physical abuse.
+Nothing speaks more of losing a custody case than drug, sexual, and/or physical abuse.
 Again, these issues speak to the character of the individual, and judges frown heavily upon such negative habits.

 Article Source: http://EzineArticles.com/899443